 Call or visit the center closest to you and ask to speak to the registrar to set up an appointment.
 You may also call our general hotline at 1-800-BRAILLE (272-4553) Monday through Friday, from 8:30 a.m. to 5:00 p.m.
 (PDT) to arrange an appointment.
-During COVID-19 mandates, view our online workshops available where you can participate from the safety of your home via video or phone.
+During COVID-19, view our online workshops available where you can participate from the safety of your home via video or phone.
 View our April 2022 reopening plan for required center appointments and protocols.

 How do I refer a client or patron to Braille Institute?

 To refer someone to Braille Institute, please complete our Doctor Referral Form, them mail or fax the form to the Braille Institute the location closest to them.
 Alternatively, have the person call 1-800-BRAILLE (272-4553) Monday through Friday, from 8:30 a.m. to 5:00 pm.
 A physician referral is helpful, though not mandatory to begin receiving Braille Institute services.